Architecture

 Audio capture

-- FPGA writes ADC samples to DMA capture ring buffer
+- FPGA writes processed samples to DMA capture ring buffer

 - Driver reads from ring buffer and delivers to ALSA